presidio-oss/cline-based-code-generator/.hairules/hai-overview.md

 ## Contributing

-Contributions to the HAI extension are welcome!
+Contributions to the Cline extension are welcome!
 Please follow these guidelines:

 When adding new tools or API providers, follow the existing patterns in the `src/integrations/` and `src/api/providers/` directories, respectively.
 Ensure that your code is well-documented and includes appropriate error handling.

-The `.haiignore` file allows users to specify files and directories that HAI should not access.
-When implementing new features, respect the `.haiignore` rules and ensure that your code does not attempt to read or modify ignored files.
+The `.clineignore` file allows users to specify files and directories that Cline should not access.
+When implementing new features, respect the `.clineignore` rules and ensure that your code does not attempt to read or modify ignored files.